-C4.1R The following table shows the minimum credit requirements for eligibility for the stated University award.
-Awards which are recognised or accredited by a professional body may require more than the minimum.
-Where this is the case, a default named award not exceeding the minimum credit requirements for a University award at the same level shall be available (See H20.1R).
+C4.1R Awards recognised or accredited by a professional body may require more than the minimum amount of credit.
+Where this is the case, a default named award not exceeding the minimum credit requirements for a University award at the same level will be available.